kosamad/SomScience/README.md

 - My Logo image is sourced from Vecteezy.

-### Acknowledgments
+### Acknowledgment

 - Code Institute for all course material.

 - Slack community and the Code Institue tutors for their aid when I was stuck with the navigation toggler.

 - My mentor Jubril Akolade for the support, feedback and encouragement that he gave me during this milestone project.
+- THANK YOU(TEST)